cocoaheadskaohsiung/The_Swift_Programming_Language_zh-TW/book/209_Classes_and_Structures.md

 let vga = Resolution(width: 640, height: 480)
 ```

 Unlike structures, class instances do not receive a default memberwise initializer.
-Initializers are described in more detail in [Initialization].
+Initializers are described in more detail in [Initialization](214_Initialization.html "Initialization").

 ## Structures and Enumerations Are Value Types